flatironinstitute/sciware/26_DataFormats/main.md

 ## ASDF Details
-- Development led by astronomy community (STScI) as a FITS replacement
+- Development led by astronomy community (STScI) as a FITS replacement (all JWST data in ASDF)
 - [Greenfield, et al. (2015)](https://www.sciencedirect.com/science/article/pii/S2213133715000645) lays out motivation: want human-readable headers; avoid complexity of HDF5 (is it really archival?); HDF5 doesn't represent certain data structures (e.g. Python dict) well
 - The reference implementation is in Python.
 Excellent integration with Numpy.
 C++ interface less mature.
 - Lehman prefers to use ASDF over HDF5 when it makes sense